sara692/LLM-Projects/README.md

 ## 📄 License

-This repository is open source and available.
+This repository is open source and available under the [MIT License](LICENSE).